lacc-ufmg/QSARModelingPyInterfaces/README.md

 # QSARModelingPy

-QSAR Modeling is an open source computational package to generate and validate QSAR models.
+QSAR Modeling is an open source computational package to generate and validate QSAR models that implements [QSARModelingPyCore](https://github.com/hellmrf/QSARModelingPyCore).
+If you are looking for the `qsarmodelingpy` package, you can find it [here](https://pypi.org/project/qsarmodelingpy/).

 ## Using

-QSARModelingPy is divided in three differents approaches: you can execute it headless (in command line), in a Jupyter Notebook or in a Graphical User Interface.
+QSARModelingPy is divided in three differents approaches: you can execute it headless (in command line), in a Jupyter Notebook or in a Graphical User Interface (of course, you can also use it programmatically.
+In this case, go to [PyPI](https://pypi.org/project/qsarmodelingpy/)).

 Whatever method of your choice, start installing [Anaconda](https://www.anaconda.com/products/individual) (or [Minicoda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)).